HOW THE PRESS OMBUDSMAN CAN ASSIST PRISONERS

 - All daily and Sunday newspapers published in the Republic of Ireland

 - The majority of local newspapers

 - The associated digital outlets of member publications

 You, or somebody you have nominated to act on your behalf, must first complain in writing to the editor of the publication.
 You should mark your complaint “Confidential – not for publication”.
 It is very important that you address the complaint to the editor.

 If, within two weeks from the date of your complaint to the editor, you do not receive a reply, or you are dissatisfied with the reply you have received, you can then complain in writing to the Office of the Press Ombudsman.
 You should let us have a copy of the article, a copy of your correspondence with the editor and an outline of how and why you believe the article breached the Code of Practice.

 If the subject matter of your complaint is the subject matter of court proceedings in Ireland, consideration of your complaint will have to be postponed.

 Consideration by the Office of the Press Ombudsman

-A copy of your complaint will be sent to the editor for his consideration.
+A copy of your complaint will be sent to the editor for her consideration.